 2. Preheat oven to 180ºC.

 3. Separate the egg whites from the yolks (make sure the bowl is clean and dry), fit the butterfly and beat the egg whites: 3.5 minutes, speed 4, MC off.
-Add the 1/4 teaspoon cream of tartar and the pinch of salt gradually, to see if it's stiff.
+Add the 1/4 teaspoon cream of tartar and the pinch of salt gradually, until it’s stiff.
 Reserve in a big bowl.

-4. Fit the butterfly whisk again and add to the TM bowl 500 g quark cheese, the 125 g butter, the 150 g sugar, the half teaspoon vanilla extract, the 2 tablespoons of lemon juice and the lemon zest: 5 minutes, speed 3, MC off.
-Add the egg yolks one by one once it's started going, when there are about 3.5 minutes remaining on the timer, or plonk them in with the other ingredients.
+4. Fit the butterfly whisk again and add to the TM bowl 500 g quark cheese, the 125 g butter, the 150 g sugar, the half teaspoon vanilla extract, the 2 tablespoons of lemon juice and the lemon zest: 5 minutes, speed 3 (2 if it moves too much), MC off.
+Add the egg yolks one by one once it’s started going, when there are about 3.5 minutes remaining on the timer, or plonk them in with the other ingredients.